spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Select *Add -> Add role assignment* and follow the next steps with the following information:
 - **Assignment type** -> Select **Privileged administrator roles.
 Grant privileged administrator access, such as the ability to assign roles to other users.**
 - **Role** -> Select **Contributor**
-- **Members** -> Click on **Select Members** and select your application name to add it
+- **Members** -> Click on **Select Members** and select your application name to add it.

 <br />

-Let's now generate an SSH Key.
+Let us now generate an SSH Key.
 To generate a SSH Key you also need to:
 - [create a subscription](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)
 - [create a resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)